snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 <h2 id="redshift">3.
 Redshift (and Postgres) data model improvement</h2>

-The `geo_region` column has been bumped to 3 characters in order to accomodate for a change in the underlying library the IP lookups enrichment used to fill this column.
+The `geo_region` column has been bumped to 3 characters in order to accommodate for a change in the underlying library the IP lookups enrichment used to fill this column.

 Thanks to [Mike][miike] from [Snowflake Analytics][sa] for this open source contribution.